majkinetor/au/README.md

 [Chocolatey fix notation](https://github.com/chocolatey/choco/wiki/CreatePackages#package-fix-version-notation) changes a version so that current date is added in the _revision_ component of the package version in the format `yyyyMMdd`.
 More precisely:

-- chocolatey "fix version" always goes in to the _Revision_ part of the package version.
+- chocolatey _fix version_ always ends up in to the _Revision_ part of the package version;
-- existing "fixed versions" are changed to contain the current date.
+- existing _fix versions_ are changed to contain the current date;
-- if _Revision_ part is present in the package version and it is not in the _chocolatey fix notation_ form, AU will keep the existing version but notify about it.
+- if _revision_ part is present in the package version and it is not in the _chocolatey fix notation_ form, AU will keep the existing version but notify about it;

 ### Global variables